hn303/CamLandEc-RM03/supervision2-exercises_invisible_v2.md

 ## Introducing NetLogo (10min)

 ### Setup work environment for NetLogo
-1. Please download and install `NetLogo (6.1.1)` according to your platform.
-We recommend downloading `Windows (64-bit)`, `Mac OS X`, or `Linux (64-bit)`: [NetLogo Download Page](https://ccl.northwestern.edu/netlogo/6.1.1/).
-2. Continue using `rm03_YourCRSid_sup2` as your working directory.
+1. Continue using `rm03_YourCRSid_sup2` as your working directory.
-3. Launch NetLogo.
+2. Launch NetLogo.
 The interface will be explained along with exercises.
 Note: You can refer to [NetLogo User Manual (6.1.1)](https://ccl.northwestern.edu/netlogo/docs/) for more detailed information.
-4. In `File` > `Models Library`, you can find a collection of sample models to explore.
+3. In `File` > `Models Library`, you can find a collection of sample models to explore.
 There are many sample models available on the User Community Models web page.

 ### Exercise 1: Wolf Sheep Predation
 1. Open `Wolf Sheep Predation` from `Models Library` under `Biology` folder.